 We are entering a new phase ('Unlock') of our work to serve the people of Lancashire and the Bishop's Leadership Team has written to all parishes to share more about the way ahead.
 The letter is below, split into its key sections while further below you can watch an accompanying video featuring all three Bishops and Director of Vision, Carolyn Barton.

-  Following an enormously challenging year we, the Bishops’ Leadership Team, are writing to encourage you and to offer a way ahead that we hope will be inspiring for you and your parishes over the coming months.
+Following an enormously challenging period during the pandemic we, Bishop Julian and the Bishop's Leadership Team, are writing to encourage you and to offer a way ahead that we hope will be inspiring for you and your parishes over the coming months.

 The capacity of our parishes to adjust to constantly changing regulations, to be faithful in worship, to be generous in giving and to be compassionate in service has been incredible and we give thanks for you each day.

 But we are now presented with huge challenges and equally huge opportunities as we look to the future of Christian life in our nation and we know that many of you are anxious about things such as your ministry to families which has proved so challenging during lockdown or PCC finances.
 Others of you are concerned about people who have not returned to church.

 And yet at the same time, there seems to be an awakening of faith in our nation, with new fringes, stronger relationships, and seemingly, a fresh openness to the gospel.
 So we are writing to you now with a way ahead for the diocese that we hope will inspire and encourage.